Balsam Fir Essential Oil: Uses, Benefits, and Blends

 - Terpineol: Terpineol is a terpenoid that has been modified by an alcohol.
 It has a pleasant aroma, with a scent similar to that of lilacs.
 Studies done on terpineols indicate their potential use as anti-hypertensive agents, in addition to their potential anticancer properties.

-Wholesale Use of Balsam Fir Essential Oil
+Balsam Fir Essential Oil Uses: For Wholesale Purposes

 As a manufacturer, VINEVIDA produces a variety of different oils and balsam fir happens to be one of the most popular!
 Our oils are 100% pure and natural, with no chemical additives.
 As a result, you will note a marked difference between the scent of mass-produced, low-quality products, and that of VINEVIDA’s.
 We place a focus on customer satisfaction and try to provide the most competitive prices possible for our wholesale consumers.

+Air purification is a unique one from the list of balsam fir essential oil uses.
 Balsam fir oil shows promising indications as an antifungal agent, which means it can potentially help purify the air.
 Use fir oil in room sprays, cleaning products, and diffusers to add a burst of freshness to any room.

+Skincare is one of the most common uses of balsam fir.
 Balsam fir needles contain many vitamins, including vitamin C. This is what makes it such an important source of food for many forest-dwelling rodents and small animals.
 One of the problems with vitamin C and skincare is that though it offers many benefits it requires the use of a delivery agent.
 Balsam fir contains limonene, which is often used to help products penetrate the skin.
 Though more research is necessary, balsam fir oil still offers a fresh, outdoorsy scent.
 Add to cosmetic products to bring the great outdoors with you everywhere you go.

 Next, 1g of balsam fir essential oil to 100g of liquid soap.
 Give it a try, and see what you think before deciding to add more.
 Use different blends of essential oils to create new combinations, or even try your hand at making soap from scratch!